eclipse-sumo/sumo/docs/web/docs/FAQ.md

 in a hurry and cannot get an answer, try to change your question according to the above suggestions.
 - Be polite
+- Good Example questions:
+  - How can I get data X out of SUMO?
+  - How can I influence aspect Y of a simulation?
+  - My simulation does Z though I do not expect it to.
+How do I fix that?

 ### I asked a question on the mailing list and did not get an answer within X days.
 Why?